vmchale/apple/doc/apple-by-example.md

 # Introduction

-Apple is an experimental compiler with a working though not-perfectly-designed typed frontend.
+Apple is an experimental compiler with a typed frontend inhabited by two demons.

 ## Installation